• Weddings

 1 – 7 Days to go

-Deliver stuff to reception venue when you can do this will depend on the venue and how much storage they have available.
+Deliver stuff to the reception venue when you can do this will depend on the venue and how much storage they have available.
 Organise people to do this for you if it needs to be done on the day its self.

 Have a spray tan if you want one

 Make sure everyone has been paid, and prepare a list of payments to be made on the day.
-Separate into individual envelopes and put someone in charge or handing out to the appropriate suppliers on the day.
+Separate them into individual envelopes and put someone in charge or handing out to the appropriate suppliers on the day.
 Something I wish I had done myself as one of the reasons I was late was because I was writing cheques out for the hair and makeup artists.

 Have a manicure and pedicure